acl-org/acl-conference/aclpub-start.md

 ## tl;dr

-You will be used softconf/START to generate your proceedings.
+You will be using softconf/START to generate your proceedings.
 Your goal is to get to the last step, Generate `All`, under the **Generate** tab, without any errors.
 <kbd>![alt text](assets/images/aclpub_goal.png "Image of last Generate tab view, with 'All' button producing successful proceedings.")</kbd>

 :point_right: :point_right: It has to look good and abide by the ACL paper and style guidelines.
 It's up to you to make sure it does. :point_left: :point_left: :ok_hand: :thumbsup: